project-march/ProjectMarch/docs/doc/getting_started/install_ros_and_tools.rst

     sudo apt install git git-lfs

 The next step is to download the source code, you can either use ssh (recommended):
+If you do not have a ssh-key, you can read how to generate one `here <https://docs.gitlab.com/ee/user/ssh.html>`_

 .. code:: bash